nathanielrb/time-in-microKanren/paper.md

       (else (and (eqv? u v) s)))))
 ```

-Another goal constructor is `call/fresh` that allows us to bind a new logic variable and increment the variable counter.
+The goal constructor `call/fresh` allows us to bind a new logic variable and increment the variable counter.

 ```
 (define (call/fresh f)